 A range of digestive symptoms can arise from reaction to sugars, or unwanted bacteria and the production of excessive gas internally.
 From bloat, to abdominal cramps, nausea, or physical weakness.

-Dr Bloom’s clinics lead the way on exhaled breath testing in London and we continue to monitor reliable developments.
+Professor Bloom’s clinics lead the way on exhaled breath testing in London and we continue to monitor reliable developments.
 To aid our patients and to make medical intervention more comfortable.

 A Gastroenterologist by nature deals with areas which can not easily be seen.
 Advances which allow issues to be non invasively detected are welcome.